-Influenza (also called "the flu") is a viral infection in the nose, throat and lungs.
-About 10% to 20% of Americans get the flu each year.
+Influenza (also called "the flu") is a viral infection in the nose, throat, and lungs.
+About 10 to 20% of Americans get the flu each year.
 Some people can get very sick from the flu.
-Each year, about 200,000 people go to a hospital with the flu, and 36,000 people die because of the flu and complications.

-The flu may cause fever, cough, sore throat, a runny or stuffy nose, headache, muscle aches and tiredness.
-Most people feel better after 1 or 2 weeks, but for some people, the flu leads to serious diseases, such as pneumonia.
+The flu may cause fever, cough, sore throat, a runny or stuffy nose, headache, muscle aches, and tiredness.
+Most people feel better after 1 to 2 weeks.
+However, for some people the flu leads to serious diseases, such as pneumonia.
 The influenza vaccine can help protect you from getting the flu.

 The following people have a higher risk of flu complications: